OmarMacMa/portfolio/README.md

 This is my portfolio website, part of the Site Reliability Engineering track at [MLH Fellowship](https://fellowship.mlh.io/) Summer 2023.
 In this project, I am able to put my skills into practice and learn new ones by exploring what it means to be a Site Reliability Engineer.
 I am also able to learn about the different tools and technologies that are used in the industry.

 The website is deployed on a DigitalOcean droplet using Docker and Nginx.
 The CI/CD pipeline is implemented using GitHub Actions.
-The website is available at [https://www.omarmacma.duckdns.org/](https://www.omarmacma.duckdns.org/).
 And it looks like this:

 ![Portfolio website](./images/portfolio.png)